 Buy your charcoal from sustainably managed forests

 Not all charcoal is created equal.
-Check for the Forest Stewardship Council (FSC) logo on the bag you buy to make sure it isn’t from a rain forest or other unsustainable source.
-And if you can use charcoal from the US instead of Asia or abroad, that’s even better!
+Check for the Forest Stewardship Council (FSC) logo on the bag you buy to make sure it isn’t from an unsustainable source.
+And if you can use charcoal from the U.S. instead of from abroad, that’s even better!